 Mother's Day is one of the most famous secular celebrations in the world, and it is not difficult to understand why it is so important, since it is a day dedicated to the most important woman in the life of all of us.
-It is celebrated on various days in many parts of the world: In Italy this festivity falls on the second Sunday of May.
+It is celebrated on various days in many parts of the world: In many places in Europe this festivity falls on the second Sunday of May.

 If on the one hand this is an event with a strong symbolic and affective value, on the other hand it represents a great opportunity for companies to develop catchy marketing campaigns that make a breakthrough in the hearts of consumers: it is undeniable that this festival has taken on an increasingly commercial aspect over the years.

 Usually the main recipients of marketing actions are two: the mothers and their sons or husbands, as they are the most likely to go searching for a gift.
 Flowers and jewelry are among the most requested items, but also ebooks, travel, body products, photographs, just to mention a few.